-The Audit Log is a chronological record of all the activities and changes made by Staff members to certain features or “elements” inside your CINNOX service.
-Examples of these include downloading files, creating user accounts, or deleting phone numbers.
+The Audit Log is a chronological record of all the activities and changes made by Staff members to certain features or "elements" inside your CINNOX service.
+Examples include downloading files, creating user accounts, or deleting phone numbers.

 The Audit Log can serve as your organisation's activity audit trail and improve your service's security.
 As a staff administrator, you can view the data in the Audit Log in real-time or export them to an encrypted file so you can analyse the activities, identify any anomalies or discrepancies, and perform corrective measures immediately.